NoamRa/sunny-notification-bot/README.md

 ### User manual

 As in every bot, start by sending the `/start` command.
 Send command `/subscribe` to subscribe and then send location.
 The location must be in Germany, doesn't have to be exact, and unfortunately doesn't work from telegram web.
+The `/location` command is an alternative.
 Location can be updated at any time.
 The bot sends daily forecast in the morning and update notification if it's sunny every hour.

 #### Interactions